rackerlabs/support-how-to/content/office-365/getting-started-with-microsoft-teams.md

 Each team can have multiple channels where collaboration occurs.
 The default channel is the *General* channel.
 Team Administrators can add more channels as needed.

-1. Once you select a channel, you see a chat window appear on the right half of the app.
-This chat is a public chat for all members of your team.
+1. Once you select a channel, a chat window displays on the right half of the app.
+This chat is public for all members of your team.

 2. Use the `@` symbol to mention another user within the channel.